Helping Physicians Embrace Palliative Care

 Similarly, Dr. Collier and her team do a lot of education for patients and families to explain palliative care and its context within their overall care plan.
 Here’s an example she shared of how she may typically start that conversation with a patient:

 “Your doctor called us and wants us to be part of the team.
 Our focus is helping you to feel as well as you can, in the context of this serious illness, whether that’s addressing pain, nausea, depression, anxiety, shortness of breath.
 We’re going to focus on helping you feel as well as you can, get the services in the home, if you need a walker, if you need a bed, and we’re going to help support your caregivers, because that’s going to help you feel as well as you can.”

 The conversation with Dr. Collier also included several other facets for growing the inclusion of palliative care in the future.
-You can hear the full discussion in our latest podcast.
+You can hear the full discussion below.